Sweaterz/biaoding_program/README.md

 支持杜格270mini、杜格3000的多雷达。

 ## Introduction
 This repository contains the project used for vertical lidar calibration.
 You can get the calibration datas easily through the GUI window of the application.
+By the way, the word "Biaoding" means "calibration" in Chinese pingyin.
 ### Content
 * python program .py files
 * .ui file (which is used to design the GUI)